mattiasbergbom/libevent-nacl-port/README.md

 Performance
 -----------

-All in all we're missing quite a bunch of stuff compared to, say, a modern Linux distro.
-How much of a performance hit this is though - not to mention the added Pepper API layers! - remains to be seen.
+All in all it seems we're missing quite a bunch of Socket API calls compared to, say, a modern Linux distro.
+How much of a performance hit this is though - and whether it's even a blip on the radar compared to the Pepper API overhead - remains to be seen.
 I'll add info here once I have it.

 Notice
 ------